 Our Hope Is Within The Integrity Of Our Young

 To that end, this is the first of at least two letters to a young scholar, Job Feldbrugge, of the Perimeter Institute in Canada.
-He works with the ever-so-kindly Neil Turok who once championed the Big Bang Theory as a colleague and co-author with Stephen Hawking.
+He works with Neil Turok who once championed the Big Bang Theory as a colleague and co-author with Stephen Hawking.
 In and around the year 2001, Turok began exploring alternatives.
-Today he properly concludes that Hawking’s big bang theory is wrong and that the universe is in a perpetual state of starting.
+In June 2017 he concludes that Hawking’s big bang theory is wrong and that the universe is in a perpetual state of starting.

-Here is what I wrote to the young scholar, Job Feldbrugge:
+Here is what I wrote to Job Feldbrugge:

 RE: Might we focus on three items:

-There are two pages where I prominently cite your work with Neil Turok and Jean-Luc Lehners (just above, and linked).
+There are two pages where I prominently cite your work with Neil Turok and Jean-Luc Lehners.
 Because the television series, The Big Bang Theory, is in its final season, there will be an increased number of discussions around the globe about the theory.
-And, of course, because Turok has had such a deep history with Hawking, a major focus will be on your collective work.
+And, of course, because your Neil Turok has had such a deep history with Hawking, a major focus will be on your collective work.

 The foundations first:

 The faces of the infinite: